 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must be aware that the Eligible Training Provider System (ETPS), which included a searchable list of Workforce Investment Act–approved training programs, is no longer approved for use by training providers, Boards, local staff, or contractors.

-NLF: Boards must be aware that the current statewide ETPL is published on TWC’s web page at .
+NLF: Boards must be aware that the current statewide ETPL is published on TWC’s Eligible Training Providers web page.

-NLF: Boards must ensure that participants are approved for WIOA–funded training through ITAs only if the program is:
+NLF: Boards must ensure that participants are approved for WIOA-funded training through ITAs only if the program is: